Staff Sgt. Robert Bales

-Some victims and witnesses testified by video link from Afghanistan during a hearing last year, including a young girl in a bright headscarf who described hiding behind her father as he was shot to death.
+Several villagers testified by video link from Afghanistan during a hearing last year, including a young girl in a bright headscarf who described hiding behind her father as he was shot to death.
 Boys told of begging the soldier to spare them, yelling: "We are children!
 We are children!"
-A thick-bearded man told of being shot in the neck by a gunman at arm's length.
+A thick-bearded man told of being shot in the neck by a gunman from an arm's length away.

 Armed with a 9 mm pistol and an M-4 rifle, he attacked a village of mud-walled compounds called Alkozai then returned and woke up a fellow soldier to tell him about it.
 The soldier didn't believe Bales and went back to sleep.
 Bales left again to attack a second village known as Najiban.